 Discover the principles and practice of ecosystem restoration.
 Ecological restoration is a process for improving the quality of our regional forests, water, air, and biodiversity.
 Engage with experts in natural resource conservation and fellow participants and volunteers to challenge your assumptions and have conversations about ecological restoration.
 Explore what we mean when we say ecological restoration, examples in concept and practice, and discuss the implications of this work.
 The program will include both online learning modules and in-person discussions; additional online material will be available between the first and second in-person sessions.

 Notes: Held online, indoors, and outdoors.
-Please dress for the weather during the outdoor session with long sleeves and long pants/sturdy foot wear.
-This class will consist of two in person meetings with an online module completed during the two weeks in between.
+Please dress for the weather during the outdoor session and wear sturdy foot wear.
+This class will consist of two in person meetings with an online module completed during the week in between.

 Requirements: Must have access to the internet through computer or mobile device.
 Must know how to use a web browser and word processor, how to send and receive email, and how to locate a file and attach it to an email.